 So you’ve found your spot and decided on a bait.
 You now need to decide upon which rig to use for the situation.
 The most important fact to consider is to use a rig that can present a bait effectively over the lake bed.
 In most cases, the type of the rig you chose is determined by what you are fishing over.

 If it’s a fairly clear bottom then there are several bottom bait rigs to chose from such as the D Rig that are extremely effective.
 Use some rig putty to ensure the rig is pinned to the lake bed.
-The photo below is a particle mix spread out over an unhooking matt with the rig placed over the top.
+The photo below is a particle mix spread out over an unhooking mat with the rig placed over the top.
 This gives you can idea of how it may look on the lake bed.
 It’s important to choose hooklink material and colours that match the lake bed to make the rig as inconspicuous as possible.

 If it’s a silty or slightly weedy bottom then a pop up rig is likely to be more effective as it will keep the hook off the bottom and should prevent the hook point becoming masked by lake debris.
 A good tip to protect the hook point is to wrap some PVA rig foam around the hook or fish a PVA bag or stick mix meaning the hook point is completely covered until the PVA melts away.